electromuis/analog-dance-pad/README.md

 *NOTE: After uploading this firmware to your device, Teensy tools cannot reset it anymore due to USB Serial interface not being available.
 This means you need to reset it yourself.
 Pressing the reset button in firmware does still work.
 You can also run `npm run reset-teensy` in `server` directory in case it's not convenient to access your Teensy physically.*

+### ADP-Tool

+Download and install the newest release from: https://github.com/electromuis/analog-dance-pad/releases

 ### Server

+(Please use the ADP-Tool unless you specifically need the server)

 Server has been tested with NodeJS 12.
 You might need `libudev-dev` or similar package for your operating system in case `usb-detection` library doesn't have a prebuilt binary for you.